Pros and Cons of CRISPR: Simple Tips for Weighing Up CRISPR for Genome Editing

 Setting up from Scratch Is a Considerable Time Investment

 Not all labs have an established genome-editing pipeline.
-If you’re in a lab without such a pipeline but have identified genome editing with CRISPR-Cas9 as the ideal technique to further your project, then chances are your PI will task you with creating and optimizing the protocol.
+If you’re in a lab without such a pipeline, but have identified genome editing with CRISPR-Cas9 as the ideal technique to further your project, then chances are your PI will task you with creating and optimizing the protocol.
 Use these BiteSize Bio articles to help you shape your approach:

 Optimizing a CRISPR-Cas9 protocol can be challenging and time-consuming.
 But with skill, luck, and perseverance, you can do it!
 It is an incredibly useful technique.
 If you can perform it for colleagues or give tutorials, it can even help boost your CV and research profile with collaborations or co-authorship on papers.

-It Is Not Always Efficient
+It’s Not Always Efficient

-Editing efficiency can be influenced by many factors and can severely hamper your efforts in any genome-editing experiment.
 Editing efficiency essentially describes the percentage of cells that have been successfully edited in your culture vessel.
 An editing efficiency of less than 100% is by no means a disaster, but it does mean that you need to interpret your results carefully.
-Any subtle effect of your editing may be masked by the unedited cells within your population.

 There are ways to prevent this.
 The most common method is to include selection markers in your Cas9 expression vector and to select the population of cells that have successfully been transfected.
 However, this approach has two potentially fatal caveats: